Your Questions Answered

 Is This Worth The Money?
 Why Don’t I Just Read On Self-development?

 It may not be the right time for you or the services I offer might not be the right fit for you currently.
-You need to be ready and willing to make life changes by being honest to the bone about what is stopping you from moving forward in your life.
+You need to be ready and willing to make life changes by being honest about what is stopping you from moving forward in your life.
 Sometimes people do amazingly well at teaching themselves strategies, watching videos, reading on self-improvement, journaling and meditating.
 However I understand that you may not yet have the insight to what’s keeping you feeling stuck, have the time this takes or self-motivation to do the work alone and you may be seeking expert interventions.
 Every time you have a session with me, that session comes with 10 years of professional experience that is psychologically grounded, as well as my lived experience!
 I provide you all the tools you’ll need to fast-track yourself to making groundbreaking life changes and I’ll hold you accountable to the progress you want to make along the way.
 If you’re questioning whether the cost of therapy, coaching or Reiki is worth it, ask yourself these easy questions: What was the last thing I spent the equivalent amount of money on?
 What did I get from that experience?
 What is it costing me in staying the same?
 It’s really that simple.

 Is CBT A Regulated Profession And Is That Important?